The Mission of the Apostles and the Mission of the Church – Acts 4

 So a crowd came around, and wanted to know what happened.
 Peter said, “don’t look at us as if we were anything special.
 We’re just like you.
 This happened by the power of Jesus, whom you handed over to be crucified by Pilate, but God raised from the dead.
 That why this man walks.”

 Peter preached Christ, and I love the last line of his sermon, the last line of Acts 3: “God sent his servant Jesus to you, to bless you, by turning you from your evil ways.”
 God sent his servant Jesus also to us, to bless us too, by turning us from our evil ways.
-That blessing sticks with me.
+God sent us Jesus to bless us by changing how we live.
+And he has!

 Most of your Bibles will have a heading above Acts 4:23 that says “The Believers Pray.”
 I am convinced it should be, “The Apostles Pray” rather than “The Believers Pray.”
 You have a right to an explanation about that.

 Scholars are divided on this.
-Good scholars say that 4:23-31 describe the church praying together, and other good scholars say it is just the apostles praying together.
+Some scholars say that 4:23–31 describes the church praying together, and other scholars say it is just the apostles praying together.
 Verse 23 opens with Peter and John going back to their own people, and “their own people” could mean either the rest of the apostles or the rest of the church.
-“Their own people” leaves it open.
+“Their own people” leaves it open, so we have to decide from the larger flow of the story.

-That’s in Acts 6.
-If already in Acts 4, all the believers were speaking the word of God boldly, Peter’s words about the twelve needing to preach the word, in Acts 6, make no sense.
+That’s Acts 6.
+If already in Acts 4, all the believers were speaking the word of God boldly, Peter’s words in Acts 6 about the twelve needing to preach the word make no sense.
 It only works if in Acts 6, the twelve are still the only ones preaching the word of God.
 That means the prayer for boldness, in Acts 4, comes from the twelve.
 The heading in your Bible above Acts 4:23 should say, “The Apostles Pray for Boldness.”

 Now we’ll read verses 29-37, to show more clearly how Acts carefully goes back and forth between the apostles and the church, to show the mission of the apostles and contrast it with the mission of the church.